 Gout is one of the most common forms of arthritis affecting the feet.
-With locations in Kingston, New Windsor, Wappingers Falls, Hudson, Red Hook, Margaretville, and West Coxsackie, New York, the board-certified podiatrists and foot and ankle surgeons at Hudson Valley Foot Associates provide complete care for gout.
+With locations in Kingston, New Windsor, Wappingers Falls, Hudson, and West Coxsackie, New York, the board-certified podiatrists and foot and ankle surgeons at Hudson Valley Foot Associates provide complete care for gout.
 Call the location nearest you or schedule an appointment online today to learn more.

 Gout is a type of arthritis that causes sudden, intense pain, usually in a single joint.
 The condition occurs when urate acid crystals collect in your joint.
 Severe inflammation and redness can develop, limiting your range of motion and mobility.
 While gout can affect many different joints, it’s most common in the joint at the base of the big toe.

 A gout attack can come on suddenly, often in the middle of the night.
 Common symptoms of gout include:

 While gout pain may subside after a few hours, your joint may feel tender, sore, and uncomfortable for several weeks.